hgarbeil/PyMODISView/README.md

 Actively being developed.
 Albeit in the background.

 ## Contact
-Anyone wishing the dataset can contact me at hgarbeilAThawaii.edu
+Anyone wishing the dataset can contact me at garbeilAThawaii.edu